This collection of garden edging ideas will help you define garden borders, highlight an area, add texture and dress up your landscape.

 Concrete Edging And Curbing

-The word “concrete” can sound very hard and cold, but concrete offers lots of design opportunities.
+The word “concrete” can sound very hard and cold, but a concrete edge offers lots of design opportunities.

 This edging comes uses concrete to form a curbing.
-The construction of these concrete designs is made onsite and very permanent.
+The construction of these concrete landscape borders is made onsite and very permanent.
 The concrete can also be stained or painted.
 It’s a nice way to edge around a tree.

 If you’re curious on “how much does concrete curbing cost per foot”?
 HomeAdvisor estimates $4-5 per square foot.

 When we think of edging materials in most yard landscaping projects we think of brick edging and as you’ll see, bricks and pavers can be used to create a landscape edge in many ways.